ignacio-chiazzo/ARKit/README.md

 ## Getting Started

-ARKit is available on any iOS 11 device, but the world tracking features that enable high-quality AR experiences require a device with the A9 or later processor.
+ARKit is available on any iOS 11 device, but the world tracking features that enable high-quality AR experiences require a device with the A9 chip or later processor.

+**IMPORTANT: Here’s The List Of iPhone Models Compatible With The ARKit In iOS 11**

+* The 2017 9.7-inch iPad
+* All three variants of the iPad Pro
+* iPhone 7 Plus
+* iPhone 7
+* iPhone 6s Plus
+* iPhone 6s
+* iPhone SE

 ## Feedback